volta-cli/website/README.md

 Each subdomain is in the `subdomains/` subdirectory corresponding to its name.

-The `subdomains/www/` subdirectory contains the apex domain (`https://jetson.sh`) as well as the `www.jetson.sh` subdomain (which Netlify redirects to the apex domain).
+The `subdomains/www/` subdirectory contains the apex domain (`https://volta.sh`) as well as the `www.volta.sh` subdomain (which Netlify redirects to the apex domain).

 ## Docs structure

-The `docs.jetson.sh` site has a sidebar and pagination structure based on the file in `subdomains/docs/_data/sidebar.yml`.
+The `docs.volta.sh` site has a sidebar and pagination structure based on the file in `subdomains/docs/_data/sidebar.yml`.
 If you change the set of pages in the docs site, make sure to update that file accordingly.